 Phased Increase in Recreational Access

-Backcountry and river permits are now being issued for trips starting on or after May 30th.
-Permits may be obtained online only; permits will not be issued at park visitor centers.
+Backcountry and river permits are being issued online only; permits will not be issued at park visitor centers.
 Overnight permits must be requested at least five days before trip start date.
 Day use permits may be obtained up to 24 hours in advance of trip start.

 The CDC has offered guidance to help people recreating in parks and open spaces prevent the spread of infectious diseases.
 We will continue to monitor all park functions to ensure that visitors adhere to CDC guidance for mitigating risks associated with the transmission of COVID-19 and take any additional steps necessary to protect public health.

 Follow this web page for the latest public health updates from the National Park Service: https://www.nps.gov/aboutus/news/public-health-update.htm